 4. Missed period

-Everybody knows this pregnancy sign and it happens in the very early weeks after conception, sometimes signalling excitement (or conversely panic.)
+Everybody knows this pregnancy sign and it happens in the very early weeks after conception, sometimes signalling excitement (or conversely, mild panic.)

 5. Needing to pee

 The blood pumped through a woman’s body increases when she’s pregnant which causes her kidneys to process more fluid.
-This means her bladder fills up much more quickly/more often and results in this early pregnancy sign.
+This means her bladder fills up much more quickly and more often and results in this early pregnancy sign.